-By so far, this is the simplest method available for deleting a WordPress theme from a site.
-As you can see, we haven’t used any third-party tools or coding methods for completing the task!
+So far, this is the simplest method for deleting a WordPress theme from a site.
+As you can see, we haven’t used third-party tools or coding methods to complete the task!

 NOTE: You can’t delete the currently active WordPress theme.
 You can only delete inactive WordPress themes.

-If you are using shared web hosting from any famous web hosting company like Bluehost/ HostGator/ GreenGeeks or SiteGround, you can delete a WordPress theme without logging in to the WordPress admin area.
+If you use shared web hosting from any famous web hosting company like Bluehost/ HostGator/ GreenGeeks or SiteGround, you can delete a WordPress theme without logging in to the WordPress admin area.

-They do have an easy-to-use cPanel (Control Panel) for managing your website.
-If you have access to your cPanel, file manager, you can delete WordPress themes from there!
+They have an easy-to-use cPanel (Control Panel) for managing your website.
+If you can access your cPanel, file manager, you can delete WordPress themes from there!

 In this section, we will show you how you can do it.